A.7 Accuracy of the variational method

 This note has a closer look at the accuracy of the variational method.

-a sum of the eigenfunctions :
+written as a combination of all the energy eigenfunctions ,

-The condition that is normalized, 1,
+manipulations.
+First the condition that is normalized,

-works out to be
+1, works out to be

 since the eigenfunctions are orthonormal.